Mann-27/Mann-27/README.md

 <h1 align="center">Hi 👋, I'm Mann Merwana</h1>
-<h3 align="center">A curious web developer exploring diversity of developing and engineering of websites with a keen interest in cybersecurity.</h3>
+<h3 align="center">A curious web developer exploring diversity of developing and engineering of websites.
+Aspiring Software Developer</h3>

 - 🔭 I’m currently working on [Be my guest.](https://github.com/Mann-27)

-- 🌱 I’m currently learning **React, Redux Toolkit ,MERN Stack,cybersecurity**
+- 🌱 I’m currently learning **React ,MERN Stack,Cloud**

-- 🤝 I’m looking for help with [Flyish Fish Game](https://mann-27.github.io/Flying-Fish-Game/)
+- 🤝 I’m looking for help with all projects.

 - 👨‍💻 All of my projects are available at [comming soon!](comming soon!)